Immersion: “Bringing Haiti to the US”

 We invite you to connect with us and explore meaningful ways to integrate the rich culture, resilient spirit, and complex history of the Haitian people into your curriculum through the lens of Mercy.
 Rooted in the Sisters of Mercy’s Critical Concerns—Earth, Immigration, Nonviolence, Racism, and Women—MFOH programs in Gros Morne, Haiti, offer authentic, real-world connections that deepen students’ understanding of social justice, global citizenship, and faith-based learning.

+In keeping with Mercy Education’s focus on Women this year, explore our Mercy-centered materials that will engage your students and honor the enduring strength of Haitian women and their families.
 Click HERE to access detailed course outlines categorized by grade level and duration of study.

 As part of an immersive learning project, students from Gwynedd Mercy University in Lower Gwynedd Township, Pennsylvania, studied MFOH’s Rainwater Harvesting program in Gros Morne, Haiti, and then brought the lesson home.